Joaquin

 Two events later, in Jeddah, Niemann won again, this time by four strokes.
 Consistent rounds of 63-64-66 handed him a convincing victory that won admiring words from many of his competitors.

-“He’s in a great place,” said Bryson DeChambeau, who played with Niemann on the Saturday in Jeddah.
+“He’s in a great place,” said Bryson DeChambeau, who played with Niemann on Saturday in Jeddah.
 “I’m very happy for him and all the accolades that have come with that have been great.

 “I hope that more continues to come because he deserves every bit of it.
 He’s one of the best players in the world.”